RFDC MUSIC LIBRARY

 These have been added to by the generous gifts of CDs and dance books from the families of two of our former members, Marian McArragher and Dorothy Winfield; although we miss Marian’s and Dorothy’s company we can at least still enjoy the dances they called and the music that they used.
 As a consequence RFDC now possesses a library of over 50 CDs of music suitable for dancing and over 60 books of dances written/compiled by various authors and choreographers.

-Full lists of these CD and dance-book resources are appended here in Pdf format.
-Simply click on the file name to open the document in a printable format;-
+Full lists of these CD and dance-book resources are appended below in Pdf format.
+Simply click on the file name to open the document in a printable format.

-List of CDs of dance music (Alphabetical order):- RFDC CD Catalogue – Alphabetical Order- May 2017
+* List of CDs of dance music (Alphabetical order):- RFDC CD Catalogue – Alphabetical Order – Oct 2018

-Catalogue of dance tracks on RFDC CDs in alphabetic order of CDs: RFDC Music Library Catalogue – CD & Track order – May 2017
+* Catalogue of music tracks on all RFDC CDs in alphabetic order of CDs:- RFDC Music Library CD Catalogue with Track listings Oct 2018

-Catalogue of dance tracks on RFDC CDs in alphabetic order of dance/track names: RFDC Music Library CD Catalogue – Track titles order – May 2017
+* Catalogue of music tracks on all RFDC CDs in alphabetical order of track name:- RFDC CD Catalogue – Alphabetical Track Titles on all CDs

-List of dance books in alphabetical titles order:- March 2016 RFDC Dance Books Catalogue -Alphabetical Title Order
+* List of dance books in alphabetical titles order:- RFDC Dance Books Catalogue Alphabetical Oct 2018

-List of dance books in catalogue numerical order: March 2016 RFDC Dance Books Catalogue – Numerical Order
+* List of dance books in catalogue numerical order:- RFDC Dance Books Catalogue – Numerical Oct 2018

 Borrowing club materials